-Chicago Atlantic Real Estate Finance, Inc.'s Annual Meeting of Shareholders will be held at 10:00 a.m.
-CDT on June 15, 2023, at 420 North Wabash Avenue, Suite 500, Chicago, IL 60611.
-Proxy materials are available on our website at investors.refi.reit or upon written request to:
+Chicago Atlantic Real Estate Finance Inc.'s Annual Meeting of Shareholders will be held at 10:00 a.m.
+CST on June 13, 2024, at 420 N Wabash Avenue, Suite 500, Chicago, IL 60611.
+Proxy materials or a copy of the Company's Annual Report on Form 10-K, which is filed with the Securities and Exchange Commission, are available free of charge on our website or upon written request to Investor Relations: